jameskolwolf1/Whack-A-Prof/specs/Specification.md

 * Cross Platform Support: The game is supported by most of the popular web browsers that can be downloaded in most operating systems

-* Number of users who can be on the website: While an exact number can not be given a sizeable amount of users can go on the website at the same time to play the game
+* Number of Users Who Can Be On The Website: While an exact number can not be given a sizeable amount of users can go on the website at the same time to play the game

 * Storing Scores of User: The website will be utilizing the user's local storage in order to keep track of their individual scores

 ### **2.2: Product Functions** <a name="product-functions"></a>

-The product must provide, at a minimum, the following functions to the users within this SRS document.
+The product must provide, at a minimum, the following functions to the users within this SRS document:
 * Provide a User Interface (UI) to play the game
 * Make data/scores available in local storage
 * Allow users to click buttons to start the game, restart the game, and return to the home page